rabbitmq/rabbitmq-website/site/release-notes/README-2.3.0.txt

 ldap authentication backend plugin
 ----------------------------------
-Experimental plugin allowing the authentication / authorisation database to be hosted in an LDAP server.
+Experimental plugin allowing the authentication / authorization database to be hosted in an LDAP server.